-The One Card pilot scheme allows library members across five local authorities and trusts in Scotland to use their library cards in any of the participating areas.
+The One Card pilot scheme allows library members across local authorities and trusts in Scotland to use their library cards in any of the participating areas.

 The One Card project encapsulates many of the core themes of Ambition & Opportunity: A Strategy for Public Libraries in Scotland 2015-2020.
 The strategy highlights one of the defining characteristics of public libraries in that they are open to all.